smithy-lang/smithy-python/designs/ssdk.md

         pass
 ```

-A customer would be able to use this with any server implementation so long as
+A customer would be able to use this with any server implementation as long as
 they convert between Smithy’s request and response types and their server
 implementation’s.